Your construction software may be good at scheduling. But is it good at keeping customers happy?

 Builder Signal: construction software that’s simple to use to send home buyer notifications

-Now in Beta, Builder Signal is the best construction updates app available for proactively sending updates to home owners.
+Builder Signal is the best construction updates app available for proactively sending updates to home owners.
 It’s simple to use, and from a value standpoint, is the most affordable way to instantly improve customer satisfaction.
 For the construction team, updates take a few seconds, and they’re back to work managing job sites.
 For the home owner, they’re instantly notified when an update is sent.
-And they’re stored in a visual timeline of their home’s progress on a web site they can share with family and friends.
+And they’re stored in a visual timeline of their home’s progress on their personal website they can share with family and friends.